GeistInDerSH/efficient-programs-pr-2025w/C/README.md

 ********************* Optimized version 1 (Combined loops) *********************

-The first two "for" loops were combined.
+Inside the "is_valid()" function, the first two for loops are combined.

 The overhead with the initialization, verification and the counter increment is reduced.

+Also, "board->cells" is stored as a pointer and used through this pointer:

+const uint8_t* cells = board->cells;

 ********************* Optimized version 2 (Bitmask) *********************